lancetipton/rga4/README.md

 # RGA4
-React Components and hooks for integrating Google Analytics 4 into an application
+React context and hooks for integrating Google Analytics 4 into an application

 ### Add / Install